Terms and Conditions

 a) Customer / supplier name, address, phone, email and other contact details.

-b) Transaction data such as PayPal / Stripe reference, amount, date, product purchased etc.
+b) Transaction data such as Stripe reference, amount, date, product purchased etc.

 3. Backups

 3.1.
-Backups of FME sites are made nightly and stored for 30 days.
+Backups of LOP sites are made nightly and stored for 30 days.

 3.2.
 Backups hold a full copy of each site database: this includes all user information and their interactions with the site such as IP address, messaging, forums, assessments, days of login, activity tracking, etc.